BryceDigitalReady/Chess/README.md

 By Bryce Tee

 # About

+**NOTICE** - THE FINAL PROJECT IS LOCATED IN THE Chess FINAL.zip FILE.

 This is a java based chess game designed to be played in the terminal by Bryce Tee.
 Chess is a classic board game played by two players on an 8x8 grid known as a chessboard.
 Players take turns moving their pieces across the board, following specific movement rules for each type of piece.
 There are 6 different types of pieces that function differently from each other in order to recreate a match between the White colored player and the Black colored player.

 # Controls